 Silvery white scales that cover thick red, raised patches of skin are a telltale sign of plaque psoriasis.
 Doctors think it results from a faulty immune system.
 New skin cells grow faster than normal, but old skin cells fail to fall off.
 The new and old cells clump together, causing thick, itchy patches, sores, and scales

 There are several different types of psoriasis.
 Scaly skin is most common with plaque psoriasis.
 It can show up on your knees, scalp, elbows, palms, lower back and the soles of your feet.
 The condition may also cause your nails to pit, crumble, or fall off.
-Psoriasis is passed down through families.
-It isn’t contagious.
+Psoriasis can be passed down through families.
+Infections, stress, obesity, and smoking can increase your risk for psoriasis.
+It isn't contagious.

 Red, irritated, or scaly skin on your baby’s bottom is likely due to diaper dermatitis -- better known as diaper rash.
 This common condition is usually seen in infants ages 9 to 12 months.
 It shows up around the folds of the thighs and genitals -- places covered by a diaper